 Diane is a French lady who currently lives in Moscow.
 With her friend Anne Marie, they are two great mountain travelers.
 They have visited several places around the world.
 In addition, they’re always venturing in ski touring trips during the winter in the Alps.
 And they also enjoy mountaineering and hiking tours during the summer.

 But this time, Diane’s expectations were placed in discovering a new place and going for new adventures.
 In addition to enjoying off the beaten track expeditions, she likes geology very much.
 So she wanted a trip that could combine volcanic lands with some sport activity.
-In that way, she looked for some programs offered by Explore-Share and she ended up on Grigory’s pages.
+In that way, she looked for some programs offered by Explore-Share and she ended up on Grigory’s profile page.
 Grigory is a ACMG certified mountain guide.
 Although he is now living in Servoz (Chamonix), he comes from Kamchatka and spends every year several months there.
 He goes hiking, mountaineering and ski touring with his clients from all around the world.

 Diane told him about her ideas for the summer 2016 and her wishes of enjoying a challenging trek in Russia.
 Immediately, Grigory did not hesitate and put her in contact with Roman.
 Roman is a colleague of him that belongs to his guides’ team in Kamchatka.